Affiliate links on Android Authority may earn us a commission. Learn more.

 Here's what that orange dot on your iPhone means

-If you have looked at your phone and seen an orange dot staring back at you, you don’t need to worry.
+If you have looked at your iPhone and seen an orange dot staring back at you, you don’t need to worry.
 You can cancel that eye test because you’re not seeing things.
+It’s not a virus.
 That orange dot really is there.
 But what does that orange dot on your iPhone mean?
 Is it the government monitoring your phone calls, or is there a more benign, boring reason for it?

 The orange dot on iPhones explained